Sclafus/Sclafus/README.md

 ## 👋 Hey there, I'm Alessandro and I'm (almost) an IT engineer!📚

 ### Facts about me: 🍏
  - 🔓I really enjoy Open Source software
  - 🖥I actually know a lot about hardware
- - ⌨I am also a keyboard enthusiast!
-I've just built <a target="_blank" href="https://i.imgur.com/GZh0dSU.jpg">my first custom keyboard</a> a couple weeks ago!
+ - ⌨I am a keyboard enthusiast! <a target="_blank" href="https://i.imgur.com/R6A7JKQ.jpg">This is my current build</a>
- - 📖Currently learning: Objective-C for iOS app development, Java for Android Development, Numpy/Pandas/MatPlotLib for Data Science, Assembly 8086 for low level coding
+- 📖Currently learning: Qt for GUI development and renforcing my knowledge of C++ and Python

 ### Get in touch with me! 🤝
 <p align="left"> </p>